 Here's what some recent attendees have said about our service:

-❤️ All of the team are so friendly and welcoming and really make you feel at ease
+❤️ All of the team are so friendly and welcoming - really made me feel at ease.

 ❤️ Super reassuring and calmed my nerves.
 Super quick and informative.

-❤️ I had my first smear test today and I had the most positive experience.
-The nurse I had was just wonderful and very reassuring, she made sure I was talked through everything and made me feel so comfortable.
-I can’t thank them enough for making my first experience so positive
+❤️ I had my first smear test today and had the most positive experience.
+The nurse was wonderful and very reassuring — she made sure I was talked through everything and felt comfortable.
+I can’t thank them enough!

-We also offer cervical screening as a booked appointment, if that suits you better.
-Give our team a call on 01904 721111 and we'll get something arranged.
+We also offer booked cervical screening appointments if that suits you better - just give our team a call on 01904 721111 and we’ll get you sorted.